der-carnivore/BingAds-docs/BingAds/scripts/reference/KeywordBuilder.md

 ### Returns:
 |Type|Description|
 |-|-
-[KeywordBuilder](./KeywordBuilder)|Keyword builder with the specified custom parameters.
+[KeywordBuilder](./KeywordBuilder)|Keyword builder with the custom parameters applied.

 ## <a name="withfinalurl~string-finalurl~"></a>withFinalUrl(String finalUrl)
 Returns a keyword builder with the final URL set to the specified value.
 The final URL represents the actual landing page for your ad.
 The final URL must be the URL of the page that the user ends up on after clicking on your ad, once all the redirects have taken place.